josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 * Build phase
 * Post-build phase

 The poll phase is rare and special.
 Rare because SCM plugins are the only ones that have access to a poll phase and special because in the poll phase the job is actually not instantiated yet - It's like a class method.
-The purpose of the poll phase is to determine if a new job should indeed be instantiated or not.
+The purpose of the poll phase is to determine if a new job should be put in the Jenkins job queue.

 The standard [Git plugin][git-plugin] spans the poll phase - if you're using polling -  and the pre-build phase.
 It uses the pre-build phase to establish the workspace on the branch-specifier you've setup, or the one that is passes as parameter.